NathanHM/maedras-vault/content/Lore/Bard’s Song.md

 > 🌕 _Final Chorus_
 > So drink and dance, ye noble fools,
 > While servants sharpen sacred tools.
-> The blaze is near, the spark’s been fed—
+> The blaze is near, the spark's been fed—
 > The heart once cracked will burn instead.